clandrew/calendar/README.md

 * No browser or log in, small memory footprint and executable size
 * Print support

 **Important:** This application doesn't try to solve the problem of syncing your calendar data across locations or across devices.
 In fact it doesn't connect to the internet.
-It's up to the application user to decide how to manage the calendar data file.
+It's up to the user to decide how to manage this.

 Looks like this: